skydeckai/skydeckai-webflow/skydeckai-llm-ready-documentation.md

 * **reCAPTCHA Integration:** Added reCAPTCHA to authentication pages and the Forgot Password page to enhance security.

+==> releases/nov-1st-2024.md <==
+---
+description: >-
+  This release enhances search capabilities, introduces new collaboration features, and includes important bug fixes to improve the overall user experience in GenStudio and Control Center.
+---
+# Nov 1st, 2024
+## GenStudio
+### New Features
+- **Conversation Search by Collaborator Names**: Users can now search conversations using collaborators' names, making it easier to find relevant discussions.
+- **Full-Text Search Within Conversations**: Introduced full-text search within conversation messages, allowing users to search message content directly.
+- **Member List Sorting**: Added the ability to sort member lists for easier management and organization.

+### Improvements
+- **Optimized CSA Conversation Handling**: CSA conversations are now only created for signed-in GenStudio users, enhancing conversation management.

+### Bug Fixes
+- **Transfer Ownership Button Access**: Resolved an issue where the transfer ownership button was not enabled for the owner.
+- **Duplicate CSA Conversations**: Fixed an issue where CSA conversations were being duplicated.
+- **Conversation Deletion Stability**: Addressed a race condition bug when deleting a conversation to improve stability.
+- **Enhanced Error Handling**: Improved handling of streaming errors for increased reliability.
+- **Restored Missing Functions**: Fixed issues caused by missing functions to ensure features work as intended.

+## Control Center
+### New Features
+- **Countdown Feature**: Added a countdown feature to enhance time management during tasks.

+### Improvements
+- **Optimized Conversation Search**: Improved the performance of conversation search requests for faster results.

+### Bug Fixes
+- **Conversation Name Update in Breadcrumb**: Fixed an issue where the conversation name in the breadcrumb did not update after renaming.
+- **Safari Browser Compatibility**: Corrected the positioning of dialog boxes on Safari for a better user experience.
+- **Chat Box Truncation Issue**: Resolved issues where text was being truncated in the conversation chat box.
+- **Conversation Deletion UI Update**: Deleting a conversation now correctly updates the user interface.
+- **Conversation List Loading on Tall Monitors**: Fixed loading issues of the conversation list on tall monitors.
+- **Duplicate Connection Notifications**: Prevented multiple connection success toast notifications for a cleaner interface.
+- **Enhanced Message Rendering**: Improved message rendering to exclude ending tags from URL-highlighted text.

 ==> releases/oct-16th-2023.md <==
 ---
 description: >-